-Leon Botstein is Music Director and Principal Conductor of the American Symphony Orchestra, founder and Music Director of The Orchestra Now, Artistic Director of Bard SummerScape and the Bard Music Festival, and Conductor Laureate of the Jerusalem Symphony Orchestra, where he served as music director from 2003–2011.
-He combines his conducting career with his work as the President Bard College, which he has held since 1975.
-Leon Botstein has initiated the creation of the first liberal education department in Russia – the Smolny College of Liberal Arts and Sciences of the St Petersburg State University.
+Leon Botstein is Music Director and Principal Conductor of the American Symphony Orchestra, founder and Music Director of The Orchestra Now (TON), Artistic Director of Bard SummerScape and the Bard Music Festival, and Conductor Laureate of the Jerusalem Symphony Orchestra, where he served as music director in 2003–2011.
+As the Music Director of the American Symphony Orchestra and The Orchestra Now (TON), he appears at Carnegie Hall more often than any other conductor of our times.

 Last year Botstein conducted the Mariinsky ensemble in the Russian premiere of Leonard Bernstein’s Candide.
 A year earlier he led the performance of Taneyev’s opera Oresteia and a concert of American symphonic music.
 Next season’s guest conducting appearances include the Danish and Estonian national orchestras.